-Pick zucchini when it is young before it has developed large seeds in the center.
-After picking, wash in cold water and cut into the desired form.
-Chunks or grated.
+It's best to pick zucchini when it is young, before it has developed large seeds in the center.
+(I suggest removing the seeds if desired, since they're not that appealing.)
+After picking, wash in cold water and cut into the desired form, chunks or shredded.

-I freeze zucchini both in cubed and grated.
+I freeze zucchini in cubed pieces or grated.
 The grated is used for zucchini bread and chocolate zucchini cake.
 The cubes are good for adding to casseroles or stews.

 Pick zucchini and cut off the ends.
 You can either use a cheese grater and shred it, or do it the easy way and use a food processor.

-Cut into chunks the size that will fit your food processor.
+Cut into chunks that will fit into your food processor.
 Using the pulse button if you have one, coarsely chop.

-Spoon into zip lock freezer bags.
-I store 2 cup quantities as this is how much my zucchini chocolate cake requires..... gotta love healthy chocolate cake!
+I store 2-cup quantities as this is how much my zucchini chocolate cake requires...you've gotta love healthy chocolate cake! :)

-I blanch any Zucchini that I've cut into chunks or chopped coarsely.
-This helps maintain vitamins and reduces the actions of enzymes.
-It will help them stay fresh longer in the freezer.
+I blanch any zucchini that I've cut into chunks or chopped coarsely, though some people don't.
+However, I do because this helps maintain vitamins and reduces the actions of enzymes, which helps the squash stay fresh longer in the freezer.

 Bring a pot of water to a full boil.
 Put zucchini in a blancher or some kind of a wire basket.
 Dip into the boiling water.
 Start counting your time immediately.
 Blanch for 3 minutes.

-Leave your zucchini in the cold water at least 3 minutes.
+Leave your zucchini in the cold water for at least 3 minutes.

 Place packages in a single layer in your freezer until they are completely frozen.
 Then you can rearrange and stack things more conveniently.
 This allows the zucchini to freeze as quickly as possible.
 If you stack several bags on top of each other before freezing, the layers in the middle will take much longer to freeze and may spoil.